neilberkman/docusign_elixir/README.md

 # DocuSign API Client

-Unofficial DocuSign Elixir Library used to interact with the eSign REST API.
+Unofficial DocuSign Elixir Library used to interact with the eSignature REST API.
 Send, sign, and approve documents using this client.

 ## Installation